 Kiki’s favorite color is pink and she keeps her motorcycle license up to date.
 One never knows…

 Reggie has worked at St. Ann’s since 2010.
-Prior to becoming the parish’s groundskeeper, Reggie worked in a textile mill in Biddeford, Maine for 31 years.
+Prior to becoming the parish’s sexton, Reggie worked in a textile mill in Biddeford, Maine for 31 years.
 He says that after working inside for so many years, it is a real treat to be outdoors all day.

 Reggie is an avid gardener; he sows 60 to 70 plants —such as peas, cucumbers, string beans, zucchini — each year.
 He plants so many because he loves to watch them grow and because he can always find a home for what he doesn’t use.